 There is a 100% charge for cancellations within 7 days of your tour or for missed tours.
 Late arrivals or missed tours will be charged in full.

-Our trails are located at 911 Station Road in Hebron Maine, This is where your Tour will be.
-Our Oxford location is Home to our Kennel
+Our trails are located in the neighboring town of Hebron at 911 Station Road.
+This is where your Tour will be.
+Our Oxford location is Home to our Kennel.

 We run in the snow, rain, and cold weather.
 Refunds will not be issued in the event of inclement weather.
 A list of what to wear and bring is provided in our confirmation emails.
 Guests are encouraged to prepare accordingly.
 We reserve the right to cancel tours if we deem the elements to be unsafe or unfit for the sled dogs, staff, or guests.
 This includes but is not limited to extreme cold, unsafe trail conditions, and/or lack of snow.
 Guests will be issued a full refund or may reschedule their tour if they choose.